 When left unchecked, internal parasites can wreak havoc on your horse’s overall health.
 If you notice your horse is inexplicably losing weight, rubbing his tail out, or developing a duller coat than normal, it may be a good idea to look into when his last deworming treatment was.
-While minor cases can be straightforward to treat, larger infestations can cause serious damage and may lead to severe health complications including diarrhea, loss of appetite, lethargy, and colic.
+Minor cases can be straightforward to treat.
+But larger infestations can cause serious damage and may lead to severe health complications including diarrhea, loss of appetite, lethargy, and colic.

 Do: Keep Things Clean

 There are several steps horse owners and barn managers can take to combat internal parasites at their farms.
-Maintaining a clean environment by removing manure piles, especially in paddocks that are used by more than one horse, helps minimize the risk of spread between horses.
-In horses that have suspected minor infestations, fecal egg counts can indicate whether a horse has elevated parasitic activity that needs treatment.
+Maintaining a clean environment by removing manure piles, especially in shared paddocks, helps minimize the risk of spread between horses.
+In horses with suspected minor infestations, fecal egg counts can indicate whether a horse has elevated parasitic activity that needs treatment.

 Stay On Schedule

 Developing an effective yearly deworming schedule helps eliminate any parasites that may be growing.
 Every barn has a different deworming schedule, and strategies can vary based on geographic location, the average age of horses on the property, and types of turnout arrangements.
 For this reason, it is crucial to consult a veterinarian before beginning a deworming regimen.

 FarmVet offers a wide variety of dewormers with different active ingredients.
 Varying the active ingredients used between each treatment helps prevent parasite resistance.
 We’ve put together a guide to different ingredients so you and your vet can make the best choice for your horse’s needs!

 DuraMectin, ProMectin E Paste, Vetrimec Paste: Ivermectin is a popular choice as it provides broad-spectrum treatment against most types of parasites.